Links on Android Authority may earn us a commission. Learn more.

 The app also lacks any training programs.
 This is certainly an advanced feature that not all fitness apps have, but it’s worth bringing up.
 The closest thing Google Fit offers is customized links to workout videos on YouTube.

 Google Fit also doesn’t display progress over time for certain activities.
 You can’t click on a running activity and see how you’ve progressed over the previous weeks or months.
 You can do this with weight, heart rate, Move Minutes, and Heart Points, but not with exercises.

 There’s also no food or water logging in Google Fit, though you can keep track of your weight.

-Some of these things would be excusable if there was a Google Fit website that gave users more options and features (some apps push the more advanced features to the web to keep the mobile apps cleaner).
+Some of these things would be excusable if there were a Google Fit website that gave users more options and features (some apps push the more advanced features to the web to keep the mobile apps cleaner).
 Unfortunately, Google shuttered the Google Fit web interface in February 2019, so the app is all you get.

 Overall, Google Fit is a solid start to what could one day be a powerful fitness application.
 For right now, it’s simple, clean, and it’s compatible with a ton of other fitness and health apps.
-Also, Move Minutes and Heart Points are genuinely useful metrics that will no doubt help people get and stay healthy.
+Also, Move Minutes and Heart Points are genuinely useful metrics that will undoubtedly help people get and stay healthy.
 Whether Google Fit is the app for you will likely depend on what type of athlete you are and whether or not you’re already invested in another app.